-Cameron, Age 26Read All Face Transplant Patient Stories
+Joe, Age 22Read All Face Transplant Patient Stories

 Our surgeons’ experience and expertise have also helped them reduce the length of the surgery itself, which lowers the risk of complications for patients.
-The face transplant team has decreased the time in the operating room from more than 36 hours to approximately 25 hours.
 This reduced surgery time helps to decrease the amount of time a patient stays in the hospital after the procedure, allowing them to return home sooner.

-After our patients leave the hospital, they continue outpatient rehabilitation therapy, which often involves a combination of physical therapy, occupational therapy, and speech therapy.
+After our patients leave the hospital, they continue outpatient rehabilitation therapy through Rusk Rehabilitation, which often involves a combination of physical therapy, occupational therapy, and speech therapy.
 They also take anti-rejection medications to help the body’s response to the new organ, and NYU Langone’s new anti-rejection therapies are helping to provide better outcomes for our patients.